11 Jun How Does Migraine Impact Men?

 Migraine Triggers in Men

 Everyone experiences their own migraine triggers, but a primary cause of migraine in men is physical exertion.
 This can range from walking up the stairs to intense exercise.
 Research also shows a link between migraine and an increased risk of heart disease in men.
 In this case, migraine can be caused by hypersensitive blood vessels that regularly contract and dilate.
-As this can be due to the seriousness of this problem, men suffering from migraine should have regular heart screenings as a precaution.
+As this can be due to the seriousness of this problem, men living with migraine disease should have regular heart screenings as a precaution.
 Other possible causes of migraine or headache include stress, lack of sleep, dehydration, not eating enough or low blood sugar, and certain foods or drinks.

 How to Get a Grip on Your Migraine